 Another common type of wound cream that you may choose to use is a variety which helps skin regenerate itself more quickly than usual.
 This helps the tissues to cover the open area and prevent bacteria and foreign matter from entering.
 By cutting down on the healing time, you will greatly reduce your chances of getting an infection.
 You should also keep the wound covered with a bandage during the healing period.

-Sometimes there are cream or liquid bandages also available and can be applied as a wound cream.
+Cream or liquid bandages are also available and can be applied as a wound cream.
 This is a substance which dries over the wound in order to prevent germs from entering as easily.
 Much like the other methods, the goal of this cream is to prevent infection.

 Wounds that are internal, such as a sprain or strain, may require wound cream which heats or cools the muscle when applied to the skin.
 These are often referred to muscle creams or ointments, but they may also come in the form of a roll-on or glide-on bar.
 The purpose of this type of cream is to numb the pain during healing to alleviate discomfort.